jruels/fun-istio/labs/02-compose/index.md

 flaskapp_1 | DEBUG in linode [/home/flask/app/web/linode.py:56]: flaskapp_1 | reset visitor count
 ```

-In this lab you used Docker Compose to simplify building multiple services and linking then together.
+In this lab you used Docker Compose to simplify building multiple services and linking them together.

 # Lab Complete